 3. "Undertaking" means any natural or legal person engaged in the transport of passengers, in accordance with the national laws and regulations in force.

-4. "Carrier",(“operator”, “subcontractor”) means an undertaking, registered in the territory of a Contracting Party, which is authorized to carry out international road passenger transport services, and which satisfies the national rules and regulations in force on admission to the occupation of road passenger transport operator, covering at least the following requirements:
+4. "Carrier",(“operator”, “subcontractor”) means an undertaking, registered in the territory of a Contracting Party, which is authorized to carry out international road passenger transport services, and which satisfies the national rules and regulations in force on admission to the occupation of road passenger transport operator.

-(a) to have an effective and stable establishment in a Contracting Party;

-(b) to be of good repute;

-(c) to have appropriate financial standing; and

-(d) to have the requisite professional competence.

 5. “Passenger” means any person who, in the performance of a contract of carriage made by himself or on his behalf, is carried either for reward or free of charge by a carrier;